 On October 15, 2019, Lego A/S, doing business as The LEGO® Group, announced the forthcoming release of the set Dinosaur Fossils in the LEGO® IDEAS theme.
-It become available worldwide on Friday, November 1, 2019 (All Saints’ Day).
+It becomes available worldwide on Friday, November 1, 2019 (All Saints’ Day).
 Comprised of 910 pieces, the set consists of three buildable models of fossilized dinosaur skeletons: a Tyrannosaurus rex, a Triceratops, and a Pteranodon.
 Each 1:32 scale model is posable and has a buildable display stand with a suitable sign in the style of an exhibit label.
 [By contrast, the quasi-dinosaurs from LEGO® Jurrasic World™ theme are toys.]
 The set also includes one paleontologist Minifigure™, a LEGO® fossilized egg, a small LEGO® fossilized bone, and a Homo sapiens skeleton MinifigureTM to demonstrate the size differential between a modern man and the prehistoric creatures.

 It would make for a fine natural history exhibit in miniature for display on a desk or bookshelf.
 This set might be an appropriate gift for a paleontologist or the child or grandchild or niece or nephew of a paleontologist, a paleontology student; any adult or teenager who appreciates dinosaur fossil exhibits; or anyone who works in any capacity (not just curators) for a natural history museum such as The Field Museum of Natural History in Chicago, the American Museum of Natural History in New York City, the Smithsonian Institution’s National Museum of Natural History in Washington, D.C., or the Natural History Museum in London.